-US jobless claims rise to a still-low 206,000
+U.S. jobless claims rise but still historically low at 206,000

-WASHINGTON (AP) — The number of Americans applying for unemployment benefits rose last week despite signs that the U.S. labor market is rebounding from last year’s coronavirus recession.
+WASHINGTON — The number of Americans applying for unemployment benefits rose last week despite signs that the U.S. labor market is rebounding from last year’s coronavirus recession.

 Jobless claims rose by 18,000 to a 206,000, still low by historical standards.
 The four-week average, which smooths out week-to-week volatility, fell by 16,000 to less than 204,000, the lowest level since mid-November 1969, according Department of Labor figures released Thursday.